Kojonup Reserve

 Kojonup Reserve is a 389 ha nature reserve in south-west Western Australia.
 It is 30 km north-east of Kojonup, 196 km north-west of Albany and 270 km south-east of Perth.
-It is owned and managed by Bush Heritage Australia (BHA), by which it was purchased in 1996.
+It is owned and managed by Bush Heritage Australia, by which it was purchased in 1996.

+Located in Cherry Tree Pool, in the Shire of Kojonup, it borders the Birdwood Nature Reserve to the south-west.

 Flora and fauna

 The reserve protects one of the few remaining remnants of wandoo woodland in the south-west of the state.
 Mammals recorded from the reserve include the western grey kangaroo, common brushtail possum and western brush wallaby.
 Many woodland birds have been recorded, including scarlet, red-capped and western yellow robins, jacky winter and regent parrot.